Skip to content

 Mid-range dining options include a variety of restaurants serving sushi, ramen, tempura, and other Japanese specialties.
 A meal at a mid-range restaurant usually costs between ¥1,000 and ¥3,000 per person.
 Look for set menus (teishoku) for good value.

-High-End Dining Experiences
+High-End Dining

 For an upscale dining experience, Japan has numerous Michelin-starred restaurants and exclusive eateries.
 These high-end establishments offer exquisite dishes, often prepared with premium ingredients.
 Prices for such meals can start at ¥10,000 per person and can go much higher depending on the restaurant and menu.